 Apart from building their own facilities to serve customers, carriers that wish to compete in the retail telecommunications market have two modes of entry available to them.
-One of these is to lease unbundled network elements from the ILEC7 or another carrier and provide service over this leased network.
+One of these is to lease unbundled network elements ("UNEs") from the ILEC7 or another carrier and provide service over this leased network.
 Verizon is the ILEC for all but four towns (Gosnold, Granby, Hancock, and Richmond) in Massachusetts.
-Pursuant to federal law, the Department has authority over Verizon's wholesale provision of unbundled network elements to ensure that they are provided in a non-discriminatory manner, and regulates the rates at which they are leased.
+Pursuant to federal law, the Department has authority over Verizon's wholesale provision of UNEs to ensure that they are provided in a non-discriminatory manner, and regulates the rates at which they are leased.
 The other way a carrier can enter the market is to purchase a service from another carrier (usually Verizon) at a predetermined wholesale discount rate, then brand the service with its own name and resell it.
 The Department develops the wholesale discount rate for Verizon pursuant to FCC methodology.

-The Department plays a key role in setting the wholesale and resale rates at which carriers can lease parts of each other's networks-this applies in particular to ILECs' networks.
-Consistent with the Department's oversight of the wholesale telecommunications market, the Department:
+The Department has played a key role in setting the wholesale and resale rates at which carriers can lease parts of each other's networks-this applies in particular to ILECs' networks.
+Consistent with the Department's oversight of the wholesale telecommunications market, the Department does the following.

-- Establishes the terms and conditions under which facilities-based carriers interconnect their networks, exchange traffic, and generally conduct their business relationships; - Resolves disputes between competing carriers over wholesale rates and service issues; - Establishes and enforces wholesale service quality standards for Verizon through its PAP so that Verizon does not discriminate against competing carriers in providing wholesale services; - May set rates at which competitors can resell Verizon's retail services; - Ensures that competing carriers do not create barriers to consumer choice (e.g., enforce number porting requirements);
+- Establishes the terms and conditions under which facilities-based carriers interconnect their networks, exchange traffic, and generally conduct their business relationships; - May set rates at which competitors can resell Verizon's retail services; - Ensures that competing carriers do not create barriers to consumer choice (e.g., enforce number porting requirements); - Enforces phone number allocation rules (i.e., monitors the use of telephone numbers by carriers and promotes number conservation to ensure an adequate supply of telephone numbers for the industry and to prevent the need for new area codes); and - Coordinates with the Department of Public Utilities ("DPU") to ensure access to rights-of-ways for all carriers by establishing and enforcing rules concerning the rates and access to utility poles and conduits.